Skip to content

 3. Blocks all cards associated with the account.

-4. Cancels any standing orders and timed orders for the account.
+4. Cancels standing orders and timed orders.

 5. Checks for card settlements in the last 45 days.